Now Reading

 The Best Niche Perfumeries in Paris

 If you want to learn more about these French niche perfume brands, I’ll encourage you to plan a trip to Paris!
 Indeed, the city of Light regroups literally all the contemporary niche perfumeries as well as all the grand houses.
-As you can see on the map above, these niche perfume houses are conveniently located a few meters from each other in the 1st arr. near the Louvre, and in the 3rd arr. in Le Marais.
+As you can see on the map above, these niche perfume houses are conveniently located a few meters from each other in the 1st Arrondissement near the Louvre and in the 3rd Arrondissement in Le Marais.